Fund Names

 Function of a fund name

-A fund name serves several purposes depending on the viewpoint of the observer.
+A fund name serves several purposes depending on the perspective.
 In the eyes of investors and fund regulators, a fund name should reveal information about the investments contained within the fund, as well as the investment objectives.
 From the fund providers’ viewpoint, the name should attract attention to the fund while supporting the fund provider’s marketing goals.
+In case the fund is targeting sustainability criteria, it has to adhere to ESMA’s guidelines on funds’ names using ESG or sustainability-related terms.
 Last but not least, the fund name should serve the purpose of clear identification.
 It should be sufficiently unique as to avoid confusion with funds offered by other providers, as well as with other funds offered by the same provider.

-In addition to these three main naming objectives, another criteria is often imposed by print or electronic publication platforms; harmonisation of fund names.
+In addition to these three main naming objectives, another criterion is often imposed by financial services providers, print or electronic publication platforms; harmonisation of fund names across fund ranges from different Asset Managers.
 As distributors of fund information strive to improve the readability and usability of their medium, they regularly shorten and group fund names from all fund providers according to stringent rules.
-As these changes result in a change in the field’s content, openfunds calls these fields “hybrid fields” to address this issue (see white paper „Field Typology“.
+As these changes result in a change in the field’s content, openfunds addresses this issue by labelling these fields “hybrid fields” (see white paper “Field Typology“).

-In many countries, for example Ireland, England, Luxemburg, France, Germany, Liechtenstein and Switzerland a fund may be established either as an umbrella fund or as a standalone fund.
+In many countries, a fund may be established either as an umbrella fund or as a stand-alone fund.

 An umbrella fund usually contains multiple sub-funds.
-Unfortunately the term “fund” is often used imprecisely to refer to either an umbrella (multi-fund) construction, or to sub-funds belonging to an umbrella fund.
-Also a standalone fund (single fund construction) is in practice always referred to as a “fund”.
+Unfortunately the term “fund” can be ambiguous, as it is used either for the umbrella (multi-fund) construction, or for individual sub-funds belonging to an umbrella structure.
+The usual naming convention depends heavily on the jurisdiction; in Luxembourg, umbrella structures are referred to as “funds”, whereas in German-speaking countries, this term tends to refer to the individual sub-funds or to funds without an umbrella (“stand-alone funds”).
 The following table shows the most commonly used terms:

 LevelUmbrella funds